5 Delicious Fish Dishes to Eat in Iceland

 1. Rúgbrauð með Bleikju

-Most often, the bread is lightly toasted and the fish is smoked, creating a dish with a rich flavour profile.
+Quite often, the bread is lightly toasted and the fish is smoked, creating a dish with a rich flavour profile.

 2. Grilled Wolffish

-Wolffish is firm, which means it can be grilled to release the succulent taste that so many Icelanders love.
+Wolffish is firm, which means it can be grilled to release its succulent taste that so many Icelanders love.
 Want to give it a try?
 After a busy day of exploring Reykjavík, you can find this tasty dish on offer at Fröken Reykjavík, in the heart of the city centre.

 3. Harðfiskur

 Though not technically a meal, harðfiskur is likened to fish jerky and is a snack that has been enjoyed by locals for hundreds of years.
-Typically made from cod, haddock or wolffish, harðfiskur is extremely high in protein and often eaten with salted butter.
+Typically made from cod, haddock, or wolffish, harðfiskur is extremely high in protein and often eaten with salted butter.

 4. Plokkfiskur